mackenzieleach/screwthereview/README.md

 More information about repository structure is forthcoming as we begin development in the coming weeks.

 **Reports:** This directory contains our team's weekly status reports for the course.
+**screwthereview**: This folder contains the source code for the application.